strtok/marwood/README.md

 mapping of symbol => heap reference for the compiler, which in turn emits O(1) shallow bindings (environment slot references) for the runtime.

-### Procedure Application
+## Procedure Application

-Consider the following definition and application of add:
+Consider the following definition and application of an add procedure:
 ```scheme
   (define add (lambda (x y) (+ x y)))
   (add 10 20)
 ```
-Marwood's compiler will emit instructions to evaluate each operand and push its result on the stack left to right, push %ep and then %ip, resulting in the following CALL setup and stack.

-The result of a procedure application in Marwood is always stored in %acc.
+In compiling the expression `(add 10 20)`, marwood would emit instructions to perform the following:

+* Evaluate the operands `(10 20)` from left-to-right and push the results of each evaluation on the stack
+* Push the number of operands (in this case 2) on the stack.
+The procedure being applied will use this value for error checking and frame restoring.
+* Evaluate the procedure expression `add`.
+At this point in time %acc contains a reference to the procedure being applied.
+* Emit a `CALL %acc` instruction

+### CALL

+The CALL instruction expects the following conditions:

+* The operands for the procedure being applied have been pushed on the stack
+* The top of the stack is the number of operands that were pushed.
+* %acc contains a reference to a procedure

+CALL will perform the following:

+* Error if %acc is not a procedure
+* PUSH %ep
+* PUSH %ip
+* MOV %acc %ip

+Here's an example of an immediate-outer-function's (IOF) application of the `add` procedure:

 ```
     MOV      $05        %acc       //10